Signposts

 In its Melbourne office, the Salvation Army has a searchable database of “The War Cry” for the years 1889-1896; 1896-1907; and 1910 forward.
 The War Cry edition for the Southern Territories includes information about Western Australia.

-Departmental case records for young people placed in Salvation Army Crossroads West programs by the Department may reside with the Department for Child Protection.
+Departmental case records for young people placed in Salvation Army Crossroads West programs by the Department may reside with the Department of Communities.

 Salvation Army Crossroads West has case records from 1989 to present, incuding entry and exit recommendations, house diaries and log books and lists of residents for those years.